hashicorp/terraform-provider-google/website/docs/r/compute_router_interface.html.markdown

 * `router` - (Required) The name of the router this interface will be attached to.
     Changing this forces a new interface to be created.

-* `vpn_tunnel` - (Required) The name or resource link to the VPN tunnel this interface will be linked to.
-Changing this forces a new interface to be created.
+In addition to the above required fields, a router interface must have specified either `ip_range` or exactly one of `vpn_tunnel` or `interconnect_attachment`, or both.

 - - -

 * `ip_range` - (Optional) IP address and range of the interface.
 The IP range must be in the RFC3927 link-local IP space.
 Changing this forces a new interface to be created.

+* `vpn_tunnel` - (Optional) The name or resource link to the VPN tunnel this interface will be linked to.
+Changing this forces a new interface to be created.
+Only one of `vpn_tunnel` and `interconnect_attachment` can be specified.

+* `interconnect_attachment` - (Optional) The name or resource link to the VLAN interconnect for this interface.
+Changing this forces a new interface to be created.
+Only one of `vpn_tunnel` and `interconnect_attachment` can be specified.

 * `project` - (Optional) The ID of the project in which this interface's router belongs.
 If it is not provided, the provider project is used.
 Changing this forces a new interface to be created.